 These skills add up your knowledge, and you can further earn money by giving your expert consultation on these topics.
 Many bloggers offer their consultation and services to help other bloggers.
-It is also one of the way to make make money with your blog.
+It is also one of the ways to make make money with your blog.

 9. It can lead to lots of media opportunities

-And if you think about it, this all comes from writing posts that provide value to your readers and building a brand for yourself.
+And if you think about it, this all comes from writing posts that provide value to your readers and building a personal brand for yourself.

 10. Be your own boss